-WASHINGTON (AP) -- The Institute for Supply Management reports on U.S. manufacturing activity in February.
+WASHINGTON (AP) -- The Institute for Supply Management reports on U.S. manufacturing activity in March.
 The ISM, a trade group of purchasing managers, will release its manufacturing index at 10:00 a.m.
-Eastern time Monday.
+Eastern time Tuesday.

 - Consumer Discretionary